cerebral/cerebral/docs/introduction/sequences.md

 openPostsPage()
 ```

 We now just made several actions obsolete.
-There are other factories for changin state and also managing the flow of execution.
+There are other factories for changing state and also managing the flow of execution.